myersm0/Hydra.jl/README.md

 > Note: Not to be confused with the FluxML registered package [Hydra.jl](https://github.com/FluxML/Hydra.jl), which is entirely different!

 ## Installation
 This package is not registered as it clashes with the other Hydra.jl already in the registry.
-Install directly from the repository:
+Install directly from the repository.

+Within Julia (version >= 1.12):
 ```julia
 using Pkg
 Pkg.add(url="https://github.com/yourname/Hydra.jl")